Star Wars: The Bad Batch

 Star Wars: The Bad Batch is an American animated television series created by Dave Filoni for the streaming service Disney+.
-It is part of the Star Wars franchise and a spin-off from Star Wars: The Clone Wars, continuing from the end of that series to depict the aftermath of Order 66 and the end of the Clone Wars.
-The Bad Batch follows a unique squad of clone troopers with genetic mutations who resist Order 66 and go on the run in the early days of the Galactic Empire.
+It is part of the Star Wars franchise and a spin-off from Star Wars: The Clone Wars, set in the aftermath of the Clone Wars and following the events of Order 66.
+The Bad Batch follows Clone Force 99, a unique squad of clone troopers with genetic mutations who resist Order 66 and go on the run in the early days of the Galactic Empire.
 They are joined by Omega, a young female clone.

 Dee Bradley Baker voices the Bad Batch, as well as most of the other clones in the series, as he did in The Clone Wars.
 Michelle Ang voices Omega.
 The series was announced in July 2020, after the final season of The Clone Wars introduced the Bad Batch based on an idea from Star Wars creator George Lucas.
 The Bad Batch was produced by Lucasfilm Animation, with Jennifer Corbett as head writer and Brad Rau as supervising director; Filoni, Corbett, and Rau served as executive producers with Athena Yvette Portillo.

 The first season premiered on May 4, 2021, and ran for 16 episodes until August 13.
 A 16-episode second season was released from January 4 to March 29, 2023, and a 15-episode third and final season was released from February 21 to May 1, 2024.
 The series has received positive reviews from critics, particularly for its animation and voice acting.